chibiboba/JS-120/Exam Part 2/Practice Problem Key (copy).md

    Show Solution

-   This code outputs `undefined`, because we are in strict mode, and in strict mode, the implicit execution context for regular function calls is `undefined` instead of the global object.
-If we weren't in strict mode, regular function calls would implicitly use the global object as the execution context.
+   The global object.
+In Node it's `global`; in a browser, it's `window`.
+Line 5 calls `func` as a function.
+Regular function calls implicitely use the global object as their execution context, so the implicit context for `func` is the global object, and it returns the global object.

 2. What will the following code output?
 Explain the difference, if any, between this output and that of problem 1.